 During the School Experience, the University Mentor will make three visits (some of these will be in a virtual capacity using Teams for example).
-The initial visit will take place during Focus Weeks and is likely to take place online.
+The initial visit will take place during TLP weeks and is likely to take place online.
 During this meeting they will ensure the School Mentor is confident with the expectations of the School Experience and the documentation.
 It will also provide an opportunity to ensure the trainee is settled into the context and is engaging well with pupils and staff.
 The second visit will usually take place around the middle of the assessed weeks of the School Experience and will consist of a joint observation with the School Mentor.
 This will be followed with a tripartite meeting to review the evidence that the trainee is on track to meet the expectations of the School Experience.
 The Interim Tripartite Record on PebblePad should be completed.
-A Final Tripartite meeting will take place during the final assessed week of the placement and the Final Tripartite Record will be completed, showing the strengths and areas of development for the trainee.
 UBMs will also arrange short meetings to discuss tasks and are your first point of contact should you have any queries or concerns.